keera-studios/keera-hails/README.md

-This repo contains sample reactive programs that shows the data received from a Nintendo Wiimote's accelerometer using a Gtk GUI.
+This repo contains sample reactive programs that show data received from a Nintendo Wiimote using a Gtk GUI.

 Both programs are very simple.
 In
 ![Minimal.hs](/Minimal.hs) there are